 Webinar series | COVID-19 and detention

-The Justice Health Unit is convening a series of six webinars on the theme of Building a sustainable, comprehensive response to COVID-19 in relation to detention.
+The Justice Health Unit has convened a series of six webinars on the theme of Building a sustainable, comprehensive response to COVID-19 in relation to detention.

-The webinars, to be held from July 2020 to April 2021, will have a global perspective with speakers from international organisations including the World Health Organization (WHO) and the International Committee of the Red Cross (ICRC).
-The overall focus of the series will be on:
+The webinars, held from July 2020 to September 2021, had a global perspective with speakers from international organisations including the World Health Organization (WHO) and the International Committee of the Red Cross (ICRC).
+The overall focus of the series was on:

 - Understanding the policy/operational responses so far